Using HAL in content APIs

 HAL stands for Hypertext Application Language, and it is a way to standardise how to pass information to clients who consume your APIs.
 The data returned is in JSON format and it consists of mainly three parts:

-• a _links section with endpoints to get more information about the resource
+section with endpoints to get more information about the resource - an

 For example, a response from an API to get data about a book could look something like the following